wainini/wainini/README.md

 ---
 Nice to meet you!
 I'm currently a student at Bina Nusantara University, majoring in Game Application and Technology 🎮

-I've worked on numerous game projects on Unity.
-Most of the projects I'm in are small in size (game jams), but some are bigger projects.
-Which you can find on [my itch.io](https://wainini.itch.io)
+*All the GIFs are linked to their respective itch.io page*

-## Here are highlights from some of the games I made:
+# Here are highlights from some of the games I made:

 ### [Immunopedia 🦠](https://bgdc.itch.io/immunopedia)
 |[![Immunopedia](https://github.com/wainini/wainini/blob/main/img/Immunopedia%20low%20res.gif)](https://bgdc.itch.io/immunopedia)|